facebookarchive/hack-langspec/spec/05-types.md

 The type `void` indicates the absence of a value.
 Its primary use is as the return type of a function.

-Note: Although the grammar permits the use of the `void` type as the type of a constant, a property, or a function parameter; as a key or value type in an array type; or as an argument type of a generic, almost all such uses are likely to be ill conceived.

 ###Array Types

 **Syntax**